Hi! Please enjoy my portfolio! -Steven Updated 1/30/2026

 Modular Systems

-and Step by Step mechanics are my jam.
+Step by Step mechanics are my jam.

 1.Slenderman can appear in a number of places, either behind you or in front of you (psuedo)randomly.